Unstructured-IO/community/Pipelines-and-APIs.md

 API endpoints expect HTTP `POST` requests with parameters and files specified in a `multipart/form-data` payload.
 The reason for using multipart/form-data is because it allows for posting multiple binary files and additional input parameters in one request.

-For example, the following `curl` command posts a file with an addtional paramater for `output_schema`:
+For example, the following `curl` command posts a file with an additional parameter for `output_schema`:

 ```bash
 curl -X 'POST' \